 The fishing above Bonneville Dam is good for a stint.
 Usually the last week of April through the first week of May is really the window.
 The opportunity is brief, but fishing can be lights out.
 The furthest East we fish is the John Day area.
 If you need to fish further east, just let me know and I’ll refer you to someone that can help.

-I run day trips and evening half day trips for my clients.
+I run day trips and occasional evening half day trips for my clients.
 Let me know how I can help, this is definitely one of the regions favorite seasons.
 If you’re looking for a place to stay, we’ll be happy to refer you somewhere that will work for your situation.